concretecms/concretecms/README.md

 #### Expected Contributions:
 In this stage we expect the community to be working on new features and any and all improvements for concrete5.
-You should expect to see many ative discussions about new and existing features as well as many new pull requests that come in without prior discussion.
+You should expect to see many active discussions about new and existing features as well as many new pull requests that come in without prior discussion.

 #### Accepted Changes: